klchambers/quiz-app/README.md

 ![Quiz section screenshot laptop display](assets/documentation/screencaps/quiz-section-desktop.png)

-When the user selects an answer, their choice is displayed in green, if their answer is correct, or red if it is incorrect.
+When the user selects an answer their choice is displayed in green if their answer is correct, or red if it is incorrect.
 When the correct answer is chosen, the user score (displayed at the top of the screen) is incremented by one.

 ![Correct answer screenshot](assets/documentation/screencaps/correct-answer-mobile.PNG)